 - Keep in mind that terminology is often in flux.

-- Stay aware that to many LGBTQ people, the words we use to identify ourselves have enormous meaning and impact.
+- For many LGBTQ people, the words we use to identify ourselves have enormous meaning and impact.

 - Our willingness to ask, listen, and learn can make a huge difference.